The Hilden Manor, London Road

 These images above and below are from a newspaper advert from 1964.

 The function room off to one side was very popular and used to host jazz nights, dance classes, weddings, business luncheons and all sorts of functions.
+There was also a horse-riding academy based here.

 In the 1970s, Thursday night was disco night with DJ Tony ‘Shades’ Valence, these were very popular and fondly remembered.
 The Radio Caroline Roadshow, which toured South-East England in the late 1970s, would also pitch up here.